•

 ABOUT THE AUTHOR

-Gerry Sikazwe is a Lusaka based Zambian writer and poet.
+GERRY SIKAZWE is a Lusaka-based Zambian writer and poet.
 He is the author of poetry collections ‘Words That Matter’ (2018), ‘Take Me With You’ (2020), and forthcoming ‘Here Is A Painting’ (2024), and ‘Umutolilo Wa Nsele’ (2024), an Ici-Bemba poetry collection.
 He is a 2x Ngoma Awards Nominee of the year 2019 for Most Outstanding Creative Writing and Most Outstanding Poetry for ‘Words That Matter’, and was recently part of the contributors to the 2023 Most Outstanding Poetry Ngoma Awards winning poetry anthology ‘Canvas of Truth’ compiled by Sheba Lishika, respectively.
+In 2024, he was shortlisted for the inaugural Ubwali Hope Prize.

 He has also been privileged to contribute works to a number of anthologies notable being ‘Best New African Poets’ (2018) by Mwanaka Media and Publishing, ‘Sister Wives & Other Short Stories’ (2021) by Myaambo, ‘Generational Discordance: Ake Arts & Book Festival Review Volume 8 (2021), ‘Old Love Skin: Voices From Contemporary Africa’ (2022) by Mukana Press, ‘Canvas of Truth’ (2023) by Sheba Lishika-Dzekedzeke, and ‘Canto Planetario’ (2023) by Carlos Jarquín.